-Payroll management is the lifeblood of a company's relationship with employees.
-Keeping and sustaining a workforce depends on it.
-But mistakes in the process can jeopardize that relationship.
+Payroll management is a key component of a company's relationship with employees.
+Sustaining your workforce depends on it and mistakes can jeopardize that relationship.

-One of the ongoing challenges for any business is the proper execution of their payroll management processes.
-HR and payroll staff must contend with continual changes in rules and regulations, new and updated forms, and multiple layers of compliance required at the federal, state and local levels.
+Payroll management is one of the consistent responsibilities and challenges for every business.
+HR and payroll staff must be aware of the continual changes in rules and regulations, any new and updated forms, and the multiple layers of compliance that is required at the federal, state and local levels.

-In addition, there can be significant internal changes with employees coming and going, changing vendors or independent contractors, and - more often than not - a perpetual backlog of work.
+In addition, payroll management can be impacted by internal changes with employees coming and going, changing vendors, classifying employees and independent contractors, and - occasionally - unexpected changes due to pandemics like COVID-19.

-With all of these issues at play, it is no small wonder that many businesses believe that their payroll process needs improvement.
-In fact, in a recent survey more than half of the businesses polled agreed that there was room for improvement in their payroll process.
+With all of these factors to contend with, many business owners are not confident with their payroll process.
+In fact, a recent survey showed that more than half of the businesses polled said there was room for improvement in their payroll processes.

-Having reputable and up-to-date payroll software can help make your HR, payroll, and employee data less overwhelming, if your data storage and manual processes are not well organized, you are still subject to errors.
+One solution can be reputable and up-to-date payroll software that can help make your HR, payroll, and employee data management less overwhelming.
+However, if your data storage and manual payroll processes are not well organized, you are still susceptible to errors.

-Not only can payroll errors be costly, they can also back up your payroll department back by several days with unnecessary work.
+Not only can payroll process errors be costly, they can also add several days with unnecessary work for your payroll department.
 And this doesn't take into consideration the potential damage to employee relations and morale.

 10 Costly Payroll Management Mistakes to Avoid